On The Hidden Biases of Flow Matching Samplers: Structural and Energetic Biases of EFM Samplers

 \end{proposition}

-In general, this sum does not vanish as this is not true for generic datasets, implying that $\hat{v}^*$ is generally not a gradient field and thus not the true OT solution.
+In general, this identity is not expected to hold except in special symmetric or degenerate configurations; explicit counterexamples can be constructed already in \(d=2\).
+Thus, wherever the Benamou--Brenier optimal velocity is characterized by a gradient field, the empirical minimizer cannot coincide with it unless the skew-symmetric condition vanishes.
 Intuitively, this says that even if every individual conditional flow is a straight line (gradient field), their weighted sum is not generally a gradient field because the weights $w_i(t,z)$ vary spatially (dependent on $z$).

-An important consequence of Proposition \ref{prop2}, together with Proposition \ref{prop1}, is that the velocity field (even if it is originally formulated so that the idealized model is a gradient field) that a trainable CFM model is optimizing for is generally not a gradient field, and thus does not learn the OT solution.
-Combining these results with a recent line of studies on memorization in empirical FM \cite{bertrand2025closed}, we obtain the following interpretation:
+An important consequence of Proposition \ref{prop2}, together with Proposition \ref{prop1}, is that the ideal empirical target velocity for neural CFM training is generally not a gradient field, even if the underlying population construction is formulated to be one.

-Quantifying the difference in the generative path generated by the idealized gradient field model of the population FM and the closed-form velocity field model of the empirical FM is a natural direction to consider in order to understand how likely samples with high energy are generated and the generation paths that lead to them.